FSMA Proposed Rule to Establish Current Good Manufacturing Practice and Hazard Analysis and Risk-Based Preventive Controls for Food for Animals

 Rulemaking Process and How to Submit Comments:

 The proposed rule, “Current Good Manufacturing Practice and Hazard Analysis and Risk-Based Preventive Controls for Food for Animals,” is published in the Federal Register so that the public can review it and submit comments.
 FDA considers comments received during the comment period on the proposed rule and then considers revising the rule, based on its review of the comments, before issuing a final rule.
 The proposed rule and supporting documents are filed in FDA’s official docket on http://www.regulations.gov when the rule publishes in the Federal Register on October 29, 2013.
-Comments are due February 26, 2014.
+The comment period has been extended until March 31, 2014.

 FDA has conducted extensive outreach to industry, the consumer community, other government agencies, and the international community to gain input and perspective on how best to implement this and other proposed rules required by FSMA.
 That input and perspective shaped the proposed rule in a way that will help to ensure they are practical, flexible and effective.
 FDA will hold three public meetings on November 21, 2013 in College Park, MD, on November 25, 2013 in Chicago, IL and on December 6 in Sacramento, CA. FDA will also participate in several additional meetings during the comment period.
 View the FSMA Public Meeting page for more details on the meetings.